MikeMcChillin/ChillSlide/README.md

 Set the number of rows by a data-selector on your slider.
 If you don't set a data-selector, it will default to 1 row.

     $(".chill-slide").chillSlide
         "numOfRows": 3 // The number of rows to create.
 Can alternatively be specified on the ChillSlide container as a `data-cs-rows` data attribute.
+If you specify both, this option will be preferred over the data-selector.
+Default: 1
         "scrollThrottle": 3 // The number of px to throttle the scroll tolerance.
 Lower is usually better.
 Default: 3